DigiBP/26SS_Tierpark_Bern/README.md

 The purpose of this gateway is to create a clear decision point in the process.
 It ensures that only suitable coach recommendations move forward to final communication with the client.

-## Step 9: Inform Client
+## Step 10: Inform Client

 The task **Inform client** is a User Task.

 At this stage, the client is informed about the allocation result, depending on the communication channel used by the organisation.

-The responsible person informs the client that a Family Coach has been selected and communicates the relevant assignment outcome.
+The Case Coach informs the client that a Family Coach has been selected and informs the relevant assignment outcome through communication channel.

 The purpose of this step is to ensure that the client receives clear confirmation about the allocation before the process ends.

-## Step 10: Inform Client

 ## Step 11: Case Assigned

-The event **Case assigned** is an End Event.

-At this stage, the process is completed because the client case has been successfully allocated to a suitable Family Coach and the client has been informed.
+The event Case assigned is an End Event that marks the completion of the process after the case has been allocated successfully and the client has been informed of the assignment.

-The purpose of this event is to mark the successful completion of the TO-BE case allocation process.
+## Step 12: Inform Client

+## Step 11: Case not assigned

+The event Case not assigned is an End Event that marks the completion of the process when no suitable Family Coach could be allocated and the client has been informed of the non-assignment.

 ---